 To learn more about John, visit his website at john-abele.com

-Lisa has spent over thirty years in the conference centre industry as an executive leader working with worldwide hospitality companies all over North America.
-She has a natural gift for helping people connect with their highest potential.
-She is also most known for her ability to create self-managed work teams who cultivate the types of cultures that break down traditional barriers to engagement.
-She is passionate about working with teams to create environments and conditions that will allow individuals to align their strengths to the organization’s vision so a more personalized, authentic and customized solutions approach to customer service is created.
+As her true gift lies in harnessing human potential within an organization, she is known for designing and shaping high performing cultures that break down traditional barriers to engagement.
+She is a hands-on leader who works directly with all departments to create environments and conditions that allow individuals and teams to align their strengths to the organization’s vision so a more personalized, authentic, customized solutions approach to customer service is created.

-Prior to entering the conference industry, Lisa was a part of Citibank’s U.S. Executive Leadership Training Department.
-She and the team designed content, planned and executed leadership events, and trained Citibank worldwide senior and middle managers.
-In 1985 this team designed and implemented the first leadership program which equipped new managers with a deeper understanding of their managerial roles so they could work cohesively across disciplines and functions.
+Prior to entering the hotel and conference industry, Lisa was a part of Citibank’s U.S. Executive Leadership Training Department.
+There she was part of a training team that designed content, planned and executed leadership events, and trained Citibank worldwide senior and middle managers.
+In 1985 they designed and implemented the first leadership program which prepared new managers to have a deeper understanding of how to effectively function in cross disciplinary roles.

 The Klein bottle is a four-dimensional mathematical construct of a continuous surface with only one side.
 In other words, there is no inside or outside but rather one boundless structure.
 Like the Klein bottle, the Kingbridge environment offers boundless opportunity for learning through exploration and experimentation both inside and outside of the meeting room.